 - sending you information regarding upcoming events, news, forums or training activities that may be of interest

 - facilitating our internal business operations, including the fulfilment of any legal requirements, or

 - analysing our services and member needs with a view to improving those services.

 You can ask to stop receiving QDN emails or change details at any time by sending an email to QDN or by following the opt-out procedure on any marketing material provided by QDN.

-If the personal information provided to QDN is incomplete or inaccurate, we may be unable to provide you, or someone else you know, with the required services.
+If the personal information provided to QDN is incomplete or inaccurate, we may be unable to provide you, or someone else you know, with the services you, or they, are seeking.